Rab Howell

-Rabbi "Rab" Howell (12 October 1869 – 21 July 1937) was a nineteenth-century professional footballer who played for Sheffield United and Liverpool primarily as a defender.
-Born in Wincobank in Sheffield, he was of Romani descent and was the first Romani to play for England, winning two caps.
+Rabbi "Rab" Howell (12 October 1867 – 21 July 1937) was a nineteenth-century professional footballer who played for Sheffield United and Liverpool primarily as a defender.
+Born in Dore in Sheffield, he was of Romani descent and was the first Romani to play for England, winning two caps.

 Club career

 Sheffield United

 Howell was a highly skilled player despite his small size (5 feet 5 inches or 1.65 metres), playing as a nippy half-back or inside right.
 He began his career with the Sheffield club Ecclesfield and also played for Rotherham Swifts before signing along with two other Swifts players, Arthur Watson and Michael Whitham for newly formed Sheffield United in March 1890.
 Although he made his debut as a striker Howell was soon moved to defence where he played for the remainder of his career.
 He won promotion with the Blades to the First Division in 1893, and, in 1897–98, a Championship medal.